-- SDG 5 on achieving gender equality and empowering all women and girls: Gender equality and women's empowerment affect all aspects of development and human well-being.
+- $\geq$ SDG 5 on achieving gender equality and empowering all women and girls: Gender equality and women's empowerment affect all aspects of development and human well-being.
+Gender equality and women's empowerment are important human rights issues that are essential to realizing all the SDGs, including ending hunger.
+Women bear the primary responsibility for feeding their families: they produce and market food, and possess valuable knowledge and skills related to climate resilience and disaster risk reduction.
+Yet discriminatory norms, practices and structures in many countries mean that women and girls do not enjoy the same opportunities, choices and access to resources and power as men and boys, which impedes all persons' food and nutrition security.
 Women bear the primary responsibility for feeding their families.
-Ending all forms of discrimination, violence and harmful practices against women and girls; ensuring women's full and effective participation at all levels of decision-making; and recognizing, valuing and redistributing unpaid care and domestic work are fundamental to achieving the 2030 Agenda.
+Ending all forms of discrimination, violence and harmful practices against women and girls; ensuring women's full and effective participation at all levels of decision-making in political, public and economic life; and recognizing, valuing and redistributing unpaid care and domestic work are fundamental to achieving the 2030- Agenda.
 Gender equality is essential for all women, men, girls and boys to achieve zero hunger.
-WFP will ensure that gender is integrated into all of its work. - SDG 16 on promoting peace, justice and strong institutions: conflict forces millions of people to flee their homes leaving them without the means to feed themselves and living in poverty.
-People who are exposed to violence, exploitation and abuse are the most vulnerable and food-insecure.
+WFP will ensure that gender is integrated into all of its work. - SDG 16 on promoting peace, justice and strong institutions: Throughout the world, conflicts disrupt farming and food production.
+Fighting conflict forces millions of people to flee their homes, leading to hunger emergencies as IDPs and refugees find themselves leaving them without the means to feed themselves and living in conditions that facilitate the spread of disease.poverty.
+People who are exposed to violence, exploitation and abuse and have limited or no access to justice are frequently alsoare the most vulnerable and food-insecure people.
 Hunger causes and exacerbates risks to people's safety and dignity, while these risks in turn affect people's access to food.
-Hunger can be a contributing factor to conflict.
+Reducing hunger and promoting transparent and participatory systems and mechanisms are central to addressing such rights violations.
+At the same time, hungerHunger can be a contributing factor to-conflict or the resumption of- conflict.